 Eigths Stop on the Philippines: Moalboal

-Moalboal is a small authentic fishing village that is mostly famous for its under water world, similar to APO island.
-Restaurants are serving great food, some bars and shops for things you need.
+Moalboal is a small authentic fishing village that is most famous for its underwater world, similar to APO island.
+Restaurants are serving great food, some bars, and shops for things you need.
 The atmosphere here is laid back and very chilled.
 All in all a place where you can spend some time and feel comfortable.

 Diving and Snorkeling

-Most of all there is one particular reason for underwater entuthiasts to come to Moalboal: Sardines.
+Most of all there is one particular reason for underwater enthusiasts to come to Moalboal: Sardines.
 Gazillions of Sardines.

 With your rented scooter it is easily possible to reach Kawasan Falls within 40 minutes.
-Arrived here you need to pay $2 entrance fee, which are well worth spent as these falls are an absolut must see!
+Arrived here you need to pay $2 entrance fee, which is well worth spent as these falls are an absolute must see!